hai-vr/documentation/docs/products/facetra-shape-creator/construction-lines.md

         <div className="card">
             <div className="card__body">
 ![foshunia.png](img%2Fconstruction%2F14_noseprojection%2Ffoshunia.png)
-*The limits of the rectangle matter, so that it doesn't include the forehead.*
+*The limits of the rectangle matters, so that it doesn't include the forehead.*
             </div>
         </div>
     </div>